 …and I’m cool with that.

-When it gets to longer/ better paying works, is when I charge more.
+When it gets to longer/ more involved books, is when I charge more.
 Not only for the amount of time it will take me to read it but also the time for editing.

 The general rule is that for each finished hour you produce, six hours of actual work go into it.
 So let’s break down the $100-$400 dollar rate from above.
 Let’s say you charge $100 per finished hour.
 It sounds like a really great number.
 But if you divide that by 6 (the number of real hours one FINISHED hour takes), that turns into $16.66 an hour.
 A far cry from the $100 an hour you were envisioning!